The Misophonia Association is a non-profit organization that was founded in October 2013 in Portland, Oregon after the first Misophonia Convention.

 We are committed to our annual convention, where we present a platform for gathering current and potential researchers and clinicians, and work directly with those who suffer from misophonia along with their families.
 We continue to press for legitimate peer-reviewed professional research, and are committed to long-term dedicated and professional activities.

 In 2014, the 2nd convention was held in Orlando, FL; the 3rd in Chicago, IL in October of 2015 with nearly 200 people attending.
 In 2017, February, the 4th convention was held in Las Vegas, NV.
+Most recently, the 5th convention was held in Bloomington, MN.

 NEW!
 Wish you’d attended, or want to re-live a previous convention?
 You can purchase videos of previous conventions, including 2017 in Las Vegas.